 Northeast Arc Heritage Shredding is located at 27 Garden Street, Unit 4, Danvers, MA 01923.
 Call 978-531-0666 for more information.

 Shine Jewelry is a bold line of one-of-a-kind jewelry handcrafted by artists with disabilities.
-It is available for sale online and at a number of retailers on the North Shore:
+It is available for sale at a number of retailers on the North Shore:

 - Annie’s, 11 Pleasant Street, Newburyport